Apollo Justice: Ace Attorney: Reception

 Apollo Justice: Ace Attorney was well received by critics.
 1UP.com commented that, "the Phoenix Wright games are by far the best-written titles you'll find on the DS, and Justice is no different."
 1UP.com also commented that the added features made especially for the DS were "super engaging even though the actual actions aren't that difficult to do."
 On 21 November 2013, RPGFan placed the game 5th on their top 20 Nintendo DS games list.
 The Nintendo 3DS version was the tenth highest rated game of 2017 for the platform on the review aggregator Metacritic.

 IGN largely agreed with 1UP but commented that "the first Apollo Justice title plays identically to the Phoenix Wright trilogy".
 IGN Australia noted out that complaints about the previous games, such as that "finding the right path through the game feels like a process of trial and error" and that players could beat the game by "routinely pressing at every available opportunity and then using a minimum of logic," were not fixed in Apollo Justice.
 Additionally, "the game's rather obtuse, long-way-around approach to problem solving" caused what IGN viewed to be unnecessary delays to the game.
 IGN also felt that new features were "a little gimmicky" but did not "detract from the experience in the slightest."
 However, IGN Australia thought the game was "great" overall.
-The game was nominated for "Best Story" in IGN's 2008 Video Game Awards, though it did not win.
+The game was nominated for "Best Story" in IGNs 2008 Video Game Awards, though it did not win.

 These views were echoed by many reviews.
 GameSpot felt that the story, while strong, "moves along at a snail's pace" and that "many of the series' flaws are still present."
 A "lack of innovation and change" was the main sticking point for GamePro, who thought of Apollo Justice as "a solid distillation of the franchise formula."
 The Nintendo World Report felt that the game "builds upon the Phoenix Wright trilogy" even though "gameplay remains mostly unchanged."
 GameSpy pointed out that the game's use of the DS's touch features, "vastly improves the experience" though the crime scene reenactment is "all too brief."